What Is the Cost of Solar Panels?

 Even though the upfront cost of solar panels may be high, there is an advantage of saving on utility bills after installation.
 A solar panel system can cut utility bills by up to 50 percent.
 If you own your home for 25 years, that could add up to a savings of $15,000 to $40,000.
 If your home happens to use less power than your panels produce, the energy will be routed to the rest of the power grid and you may receive a credit on your energy bill.

 You can save even more money with federal and state tax breaks.
-Federal investment tax credit allows homeowners to save up to 26 percent on installing a solar panel system to their home.
+Federal investment tax credit allows homeowners to save up to 26 percent on installing a solar panel system in their homes.
 Some states provide a tax credit of 25 percent, and others offer a permanent tax exemption for solar goods for the home.

 Return on Investment